HarshMishra16/Minor-Project_VYBE-Wizards_3rd-year/README.md

 3.)Pawan

 4.)
-Mukund Thakur – Frontend Developer
+Mukund Thakur
-Designed and developed user interface using modern web technologies Built responsive UI for SOS alerts, live camera feed, and notifications Focused on user experience and accessibility Integrated frontend with backend APIs
+worked as a Full Stack Developer on the AI-powered Women Safety Application, contributing to both frontend and backend development.
+He designed and developed a responsive and user-friendly interface using modern web technologies, implementing features such as SOS alerts, live camera feed, and real-time notifications while ensuring strong user experience and accessibility.
+He also integrated the frontend with backend APIs and contributed to backend development by implementing case summary generation using LLM-based processing and handling server-side logic.
+Additionally, he worked on database design and management using MongoDB.
+The overall system was built using the MERN Stack, enabling seamless full-stack development and integration.

 ⭐ Contribution